DON'T HAVE AN ACCOUNT YET ?

 Clownfish, made popular in the film Finding Nemo, are one of the stars of the coral reef.
 Their multicolored body, clumsy way of swimming and their relations with sea anemones all make them one of the most pleasant fish to observe and take photos of.
 Some thirty species, with their highly precise living areas, populate the Indian Ocean, the Pacific Ocean and the Red Sea.
-Check out our top 7 snorkeling spots to go snorkeling with clownfish.
+Check out our top 12 snorkeling spots to go snorkeling with clownfish.

 This tiny island located north of Sulawesi, entirely fringed by coral reefs, offers fabulous drop-offs where 5 species of clownfish can easily be seen, in less than 6 feet of water.
 It includes the Spinecheek anemonefish (premnas biaculeatus), the biggest clownfish species (females can grow up to 17 centimeters).

 Snorkel the shallow, rocky waters off Furuzamami Beach on the east coast of Zamami, one of the Kerama Islands, and you’ll swear you’re in the clownfish paradise.
 Several species, which most commons are tomato clownfish, Clark anemonefish and pink skunk clownfish inhabits the sea anemones which covers the sea beds of this stunning beach.

 The Maldives atolls are the home of exceptional underwater life, and are the ideal place for snorkelers to watch clownfish.
 For example, you can head for the Velidhu atoll, where, on the outer face of the reef, it is easy to come across two colorful species, the Maldive anemonefish and Allard’s anemonefish.

 Bamboo Island, located approximately 3 miles (5km) off the northern tip of Koh Phi Phi, is home to the ocellaris clownfish -or three-banded clownfish- (amphiprion ocellaris), better known as “Nemo” in Disney-Pixar movie.
 You will find them on the sea anemones that lives on the reef in places, 2 to 3 meters deep.

-A few yards from the Sable Blanc islet, in the Mayotte lagoon, several colonies of skunk clownfish have made their home 4 to 6m deep.
+A few yards from Ilots Choizil, in the Mayotte’s lagoon, several colonies of skunk clownfish have made their home 4 to 6m deep.
 You will have no trouble identifying their impressive sea anemones from the surface and paying the fish a visit with a few strokes of your swim fins.